-The Archive was established in 2012, and is now a part of the Nuclear Futures partnership initiative, a three-year arts and culture program sponsored by the Australia Council for the Arts.
-Nuclear Futures brings together artists and atomic survivor communities in Australia, Japan, Kazakhstan and the Marshall Islands.
+The Archive was established in 2012, and is now a contributing project of the Nuclear Futures partnership initiative, a three-year arts and culture program sponsored by the Australia Council for the Arts, and The Seed Box, a Mistra-Formas Environmental Humanities Collaboratory based in the Department of Thematic Studies at Linköping University, Sweden.

 “I have seen my own death.” — Berta Röntgen